 Let’s start with the good news.
-Especially if you’re a new parent wondering if you’ll ever feel ready to have sex again after giving birth and then worrying that it might not be as good as it was before.
+Especially if you’re a new parent you might be wondering if you’ll ever feel ready to have sex again after giving birth.
+Then you might worry that it might not be as good as it was before.

 It may comes as no surprise that the survey found that 44% of new mums felt insecure about their post-baby bodies, with 35% admitting to feeling ‘too fat for sex’.

 If this is you then it’s reassuring to know that new dads don’t seem to bat an eyelid.

 A third said they didn’t see any difference in their partner’s body after a baby and a huge 63% said they found their partner more attractive than ever before.

 Surveys can provide a broad picture.
 And in this case a really positive one.
 But statistics and numbers can only tell us so much and it’s sometimes refreshing to hear things in a bit more detail right from the horse’s mouth.

 We scoured the internet and parenting forums to find out what dads have to say about sex after birth.
 And it’s so enlightening to hear men open up so frankly and honestly and talk about what it’s really like for them.